James’ Easy Paella – 2022 Improved!2013-12-02

 Bring the meat back to the middle of the pan and mix thoroughly with the sofrito.
 Add the paprika, turmeric, peppers , garlic and beans, mix around again and continue fry for few more minutes.
 Deglaze the pan by adding the stock and get all of the flavours of the bottom, check for seasoning.
 Bring to the boil and leave for several minutes for all the flavours to mix in with the stock.

 At last we can now add the rice, mix around the pan evenly ensuring all the rice grains are under the surface of the liquid.
 DO NOT STIR the rice after this.
 Repeat DO NOT STIR AGAIN!
 After about 10 minutes the rice should start to appear though the liquid.
-Now turn down the heat and continue to gentle simmer for about another 10 minutes until the rice starts to dry out.
+Now turn down the heat add the sprigs of rosemary & shell fish of your choice and continue to gentle simmer for about another 10 minutes until the rice starts to dry out.
 (If some rice starts to appear whilst other areas still have liquid you can carefully move some rice around the pan with the skimmer)